Car Insurance Market Size and Share

 • Direct-to-Consumer (DTC)

-• Intermediated (includes agents, brokers, bancassurance, and other traditional third-party channels)
+• Intermediated (includes agents, brokers, bancassurance, etc.)

 • By Geography